Al3c2/IS-Project/README.md

 # IS-Project
-Group assignement of is made by me 100514 and saul 100266
+This Group assignement is made by me 100514 and saul 100266

 Noise Robustness: Fuzzy Models vs Shallow Neural Nets (MNIST) This repo compares how fuzzy models and a shallow neural network (SNN) degrade under data noise using MNIST.